emtiu/sc2000tool/README.md

 When in doubt, take a peek at the code.
 It's scarcely commmented, but hey, at least it's not Perl ;)

+## Feedback

-Of course, I'm also glad to take your questions here, on Twitter or by email.
-I'm immensely interested in whether anybody besides myself will want use this.
+I'm immensely interested in whether anybody besides myself will want use this, so I'll be glad to take your questions or comments here, on Twitter or by email.

 ## Credit